Meet

 - Histopathology: Histopathology examines tissue samples under a microscope for diagnostic purposes.

-Veterinarians utilize these diagnostic tools to accurately diagnose a pet’s condition and develop appropriate treatment plans.
+Veterinarians utilise these diagnostic tools to accurately diagnose a pet’s condition and develop appropriate treatment plans.